-Immediate sperm competition risks (χ² = 3.71 ; P = 0.16) and mean sperm competition risks treatments (χ² = 0.55 ; P = 0.46) showed no effects on the copulation duration.
-Both the size of the female (χ² = 4.17 ; P = 0.04) and the size of the male (χ² = 4.30 ; P = 0.04) were related to copulation duration, with bigger females and smaller males copulating longer (HR ± SE = 0.38 ± 0.47 for female size and HR ± SE = 2.79 ± 0.49 for male size) (Fig.4a and Fig.4b).
-However, these relationships were mainly driven by one extreme copulation duration implying a small male and a big female and disappeared when this pair was removed from the model (χ² = 3.16 ; P = 0.07 for female size and χ² = 2.82 ; P = 0.09 for male size).
-Age of the mating pair (χ² = 7.79 ; P = 0.05) marginally influenced copulation duration, older individuals copulating for a shorter time (HR ± SE 4 days = 1.86 ± 0.30 ; 5 days= 1.76 ± 0.29 ; 6 days = 4.94 ± 0.67) (Fig.5).
-The mean times of copulation for each age categories were 39.34 ± 3.01 minutes for 3 days old individuals, 33.30 ± 1.38 minutes for 4 days old individuals, 32.78 ± 1.88 minutes for 4 days old individuals and 26 ± 3.79 minutes for 4 days old individuals.
+The mean time of copulation for all pairs was mean ± SE = 35.16 ± 1.19.
+Immediate sperm competition risks (χ² = 0.88 ; P = 0.64), mean sperm competition risks treatments (χ² = 0.09 ; P = 0.76) and their interaction (χ² = 3.43 ; P = 0.18) showed no effects on copulation duration.
+In the same way, the size of the female (χ² = 0.31 ; P = 0.58), the size of the male (χ² = 0.60 ; P = 0.44) and age of the pair (χ² = 1.32 ; P = 0.25) were not related to copulation duration.

-Figure 4 - Occurrence of copulation endings according to (a) the female size and (b) the male size.
-For representation purposes we categorised large (n = 50) and small (n= 50) females/males as individuals being either larger or smaller than the median value for the relevant sex size (4.14 mm for females and 3.74 mm for males).

-Figure 5 - Occurrence of copulation endings according to the age of the pair mating.

 Discussion

-Males BSF had more sperm in their seminal vesicles when they were grouped, and females of pair mated with conspecific stored more sperm in their spermathecae.
+BSF Males had more spermatozoa in their seminal vesicles when they were grouped, and females of pairs that mated in presence of conspecific stored more spermatozoa in their spermathecae.
 In line with the predictions of the sperm competition theory, the males of the BSF respond, on one hand, to mean risks of sperm competition (long-term exposure to rivals) by producing more spermatozoa in their seminal vesicles and on the other hand, to the immediate risks of sperm competition (sudden exposure to rivals) by allocating more spermatozoa in a copulation.
-In contrast, copulation duration was neither related to sperm competition risks treatments, nor to the number of transferred spermatozoa, but was age-dependent.
+In contrast, copulation duration was neither related to sperm competition risks treatments, nor to the number of transferred spermatozoa.